polarwatch/code-gallery/README.md

 ## Organizational structure

-The repository is organized in directory structures catagorized by topics.
+The repository is organized in a directory structure and catagorized by topics.
 Within each topic, you will find folders for different languagues such as R and Python.
-Organization may differ by topics as additional resources may be necessary.
+Organization may differ by topics as additional resources may be needed.

 ## Question?